Pork Cabbage Dumplings. Crispy, savory, meaty potstickers packed with a deliciously seasoned ground pork and cabbage with garlic and ginger.

 - Remove dumplings from hot water with a slotted spoon and transfer to a serving plate.
 Optional: to prevent them from sticking to each other, drizzle a bit of oil over top and mix the dumplings together so they're evenly coated.
 Enjoy with dipping sauce!

-Freezing Dumplings for Later
+Freezing Raw Dumplings

-Place a large freezer friendly resealable Ziplock bag onto a small baking sheet.
-Place remaining dumplings into bag in a single layer with the bottom side facing down.
-Seal the bag and freeze the dumplings on the baking sheet in the freezer for 60 minutes, then remove the baking sheet.
+- Seal the bag and freeze the dumplings on the baking sheet in the freezer for 60 minutes.
+Then remove the baking sheet.
 The baking sheets prevents the frozen dumplings from sticking to each other.
-Frozen dumplings will last a long time in a freezer friendly bag, about 2 months or until you see freezer burn.

 FAQ

 If frying, open the dumpling, the meat filling will not look pink and will look grey.
 If boiling them in water, the dumplings will float to the top.
+Or you can use a digital instant read thermometer to check if they reach an internal temperature of 145 F.

 Yes, but I would manually mix in the drained cabbage at the end and do not process it.

-Other Dumpling recipes you may like!
+Other recipes you may like!

-The Best Pork Cabbage Dumplings
+Easy & Simple Pork Cabbage Dumplings

 Ingredients